Capturing beautiful live action for cultural icons,

 The English National Ballet is an important and historic part of our country’s culture, and revered globally as a leading light amongst the world’s performing arts companies.
 We have been proud to support their work, from their iconic annual productions, to capturing them on tour, to their unique programmes designed to bring the ballet to a wider audience.

-Over the last five years we have captured productions of ‘Romeo & Juliet’ and ‘Gisele’ as they tour, across venues such Sadler’s Wells, to the Bristol Hippodrome, Liverpool Empire and Southampton.
+Over the last five years we have captured productions of ‘Romeo & Juliet’ and ‘Gisele’ as they tour, across venues from London’s Sadler’s Wells, to Bristol’s Hippodrome, Liverpool’s Empire and Southampton’s Mayflower Theatre.

 We have supported the company shooting trailers and footage to preserve important new initiatives such as the ‘My First Ballet’ series - special adaptations of Swan Lake and Sleeping Beauty designed to take ballet to a younger audience; ‘Dance Journeys’ - an annual flagship project uniting young people from west London secondary schools, with junior musicians from the Royal College of Music in an ambitious large-scale performance at Sadler’s Wells; ‘Emerging Dancer’ - a programme to recognise great talent of tomorrow, as six of the ENB’s most-promising dancers, as selected by their peers, perform in front of an eminent panel of expert judges before one receives the annual Emerging Dancer Award; and unique productions such as ‘She Said’ - part of the ENB’s all-female choreography programme created in 2016.